jglazar/notes/coding_interview/leetcode.md

   * Track `best_l` and `best_r` instead of copying substring
   * Change to `while not invalid(window)` and put `best_l/r` update inside loop

+### Hashing

+❗️ Watch out for 0 -- checking for `a * val in hash` will be trivially `True`

+Useful for making time-space tradeoff, esp. to avoid sorting
+  * Watch out for bounded input space

+P-1051 Height Checker has all heights 1 - 100.
+Use a dict to store counts, then iterate through dict in order to avoid sorting

 ## Recursion

 Some languages can optimize tail recursion calls s.t. further calls overwrite